KartikP/KartikP.github.io/_portfolio/RSB_Detection_workflow.md

 date: 2023-09-21
 ---

 *Still a work in progress.
-This tutorial will be update in chunks.
+This tutorial will be updated in chunks.
 Analysis is quite long and I'm only 1/5 done.*

 ## Install necessary packages